Person with blond hair smiling while on a laptop.

 Why do you need general liability insurance?

-Any business that interacts with people outside the company should consider commercial general liability insurance (CGL).
+Any business that interacts with people outside the company should consider commercial general liability insurance (CGL), also simply called liability insurance.
 It’s often the first insurance coverage small business owners buy.

 With this protection, you’re covered for lawsuits over slip-and-fall injuries, customer property damage, advertising injuries, and more.
 When you buy a general liability insurance policy, you have peace of mind that these lawsuits won’t derail your company – or your finances.